agoose77/pyhep-2023-jupyterlite-demo/README.md

 - **How do I know if a package is ``no-arch`` on ``conda-forge``?** ``no-arch`` means that the package is OS-independent, usually pure-python packages are ``no-arch``.
 To check if your package is ``no-arch`` on ``conda-forge``, check if the "Platform" entry is "no-arch" in the https://beta.mamba.pm/channels/conda-forge?tab=packages page.
 If your package is not ``no-arch`` but is a pure Python package, then you should probably update the feedstock to turn your package into a ``no-arch`` one.
 ![](noarch.png)
 - **How do I know if my package is on ``emscripten-forge``?** You can see the list of packages pubished on ``emscripten-forge`` [here](https://beta.mamba.pm/channels/emscripten-forge?tab=packages).
 In case your package is missing, or it's not up-to-date, feel free to open an issue or a PR on https://github.com/emscripten-forge/recipes.

+> **Info**
+> Filesystem access requires service workers, which browsers like Firefox disable for HTTP servers.
+You can enable this for Firefox by setting `Enable Service Workers over HTTP (...)`, which requires the devtools panel to be open upon site load.